Why Your CDN Isn't Protecting You: The Hidden DDoS Gap

 Case Study: The $2M Outage

-A fintech company invested heavily in DDoS protection:
+A fintech company (name withheld) invested heavily in DDoS protection:

 - Enterprise Cloudflare plan ($50K/year)